-Riona imagined the highlands rising around them, capped with snow and shrouded in heavy clouds like cloaks.
+Riona imagined the highlands rising around them, capped with snow, and shrouded in dense clouds like cloaks.
 She once again found herself envisioning a young Lot, handsome but with fewer worries around his bright eyes.

 "Four and twenty games?"
 Riona asked, her eyebrows lowering in puzzlement.